tomaszkax86/Colobot-Model-Converter/README.md

 Changelog
 ---------

+- 1.4
+  - more refactoring
+  - split some code into additional file
+  - changed way of registering and accessing formats
+  - added registering of filename extensions
+  - added *default* format that chooses appropriate format by filename extension
+  - added filename extensions: *mod*, *txt* and *obj*
 - 1.3.1
   - added support for writing old Colobot model format files
   - added parameter to specify dirt texture